AloneBo/Alonebo-blog/README.md

 ## How to run

 Use docker， you can run it easily.
+Note: You must modify the config.py file.

 ```
 docker-compose up